Gyeeta/gyeeta.github.io/docs/installation/postgresdb_install.md

 # Gyeeta PostgresDB Installation

 Gyeeta Shyama and Madhava servers use PostgresDB as a data store.

-Depending on the number of Madhava instances, one or more Postgres DB instances may be needed.
+A single instance of Postgres can support 1 Shyama server and upto 3 Madhava server instances.

 :::info

-Please ignore PostgresDB Install instructions in case of Kubernetes Helm based installs as for Helm charts, the PostgresDB container is installed as a sidecar automatically.
+For Kubernetes Helm Charts based installs, Postgres does not need to be installed separately, as the PostgresDB container is installed as a sidecar container automatically.

 :::